Online Only

 2010

-• If for any reason you are not satisfied with your purchase, you may return merchandise within 90 days for a refund in the form of original payment.
+• If for any reason you are not satisfied with your purchase, you may return merchandise within 90 days for a refund in the form of original payment for contiguous U.S orders.
 Learn More.

 $7.95 Flat standard shipping fee available.
 Learn More.